joomlaboat/Ivan-Komlev-CV/README.md

-# Ivan Komlev - Software Development Expert | PHP, JavaScript, SQL
+# Ivan Komlev – Software Engineer with Hands-On Skills | PHP, JavaScript, SQL | From Code to Construction

 ## Summary